helidon-io/helidon/docs/se/telemetry/opentelemetry-api.md

 ### Using Only the OpenTelemetry API

-You can use the [OpenTelemetry API][opentelemetry-ap] exclusively (without auto-configure) to set up the OpenTelemetry runtime environment at start-up, then use the API to work with tracing spans or metrics.
+You can use the [OpenTelemetry API][opentelemetry-ap] exclusively (without autoconfigure) to set up the OpenTelemetry runtime environment at start-up, then use the API to work with tracing spans or metrics.

 Your code has full control and therefore full responsibility for preparing